 - 1 teaspoon grounded fennel optional

 - Rock salt to taste

-- 1 tbsp Finely chopped cucumber - for the crunch
+- 1 tablespoon Finely chopped cucumber - for the crunch

-- Soak sweet basil seeds in 4 tbsp warm water.
+- Soak sweet basil seeds in 4 tablespoon warm water.
 Keep aside.It will swell up in 10 mins.

 - <span class="mceItemHidden" data-mce-bogus="1"><span></span>meanwhile Except sabja/ sweet basil seeds ,grind everything together in a blender until smooth .</span>